Graphic Design With Foundation Year

 Creative Practice Major Project

 This module is designed to allow you to bring together all your prior learning from the previous modules.
 It gives you the opportunity to propose and create your own brief based on a theme, topic, or issue that you are passionate about.
-Within this module you’ll be supported by tutors who will guide you in creating in a meaningful body of work that demonstrates confidence in your chosen area.
-Your work will be exhibited in school of Arts and Media end of year show.
+Within this module you’ll be supported by tutors who will guide you in creating a meaningful body of work that demonstrates confidence in your chosen area.
+Your work will be exhibited in the Salford School of Arts, Media and Creative Technology's end of year Degree Show.

 Digital Media Applications